siddharth64/siddharth64-siddharth64.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a graduate student at the Univeristy of Rochester.
+I am a graduate student at the University of Rochester.
 I'm broadly interested in homotopy theory, category theory and algebraic topology.
-I am currently reading/thinking about infinity cateogories as a launch-pad for Higher Algebra.
+I am currently reading/thinking about infinity categories as a launch-pad for Higher Algebra.

 You can find my CV [here](/files/CV.pdf).
 This was last updated in January 2021.
 I occasionally also think about automated theorem proving.